kojiwell/kojiwell.github.io/docs/essential/git.md

 git reset [file/directory]
 ```

-Show differences of what have been changed but not staged
+Show changes that are not staged

 ``` sh
 git diff
 ```

-Show differences of what have been staged but not commited
+Show changes that are staged but not committed

 ``` sh
 git diff --staged